-Prerequisite: ENG 82 or appropriate course waivers or ACCUPLACER scores
+Prerequisites: ENG 82 or RENG 92 or appropriate course waivers or ACCUPLACER scores

 World development is surveyed from the Protestant Reformation, to modern times.

 HOSPITALITY MANAGEMENT HIM

 HIM 100: Introduction to the Hospitality Industry (3 credits)

 Introduction to the Hospitality Industry is an examination of the lodging and food service industry, within the context of tourism.
 The course emphasis is on the development and nature of the global hospitality industry; organization for international operations and culture; and operational components of the hospitality business.
 Career opportunities, key issues, world destinations, floating resorts, special characteristics of tourism, destination life cycles, and costs/benefits of tourism are also explored.